panpanini/mutation-testing/PITCHME.md

 }
 ```
 Note:
+back to code, bam no longer building models
+RecyclerView not updating

+not sound like big deal,

+actively call functions tests

 Back to our code from before, and bam, we're no longer building the models in our EpoxyController, so now our RecyclerView never gets updated.
 This might sound like not that big of a deal, I think more often than not we forget to test void calls in functions, as to do so you have to properly set up mocks and actively call them.
 ---